revdan/fs/README.md

 ####grep

-    fs grep keywords
+    fs grep <keywords>

 Search for a wav file using the given keywords.
 Returns `id :: title`.

 This will include all, rather than combinations of keywords.
-For example, `fs grep dubstep 140` will most likely find dubstep samples at 140BPM.
-Because that's what you all want.
+For example, `fs grep dubstep 140` will most likely find dubstep samples at 140BPM, rather than dubstep _or_ 140BPM samples.
+If you want to search for two things, do two searches.

 ####info

-    fs info id
+    fs info <id>

 Prints all the attributes for a given sample.

 ####play

-    fs play id
+    fs play <id>

-Plays a preview version of the sample.
+Plays a lower-quality preview of the sample.

 ####dl

-    fs dl id
+    fs dl <id>

-Downloads the file.
+Downloads the original wav file.
 It will ask for a directory but at the moment only supports directories below the current one.
 I'd recommend running this in your base `samples` directory, so you can create subdirectories grouped by names of your choosing.
 Again, this is on my list of things to improve.

+Happy hacking! :musical_keyboard: